simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

    }

-To set swappiness values use hiera:
+To set specific :term:`swappiness` values use :term:`Hiera` as follows:

 .. code-block:: yaml